Homemade Whoopie Pie Recipe

 What Is A Whoopie Pie?

 Apart from different filling options, the whoopie pie flavor can also be changed.
-If you are not a fan of chocolate, you can use vanilla or pumpkin.
-It makes use of a soft batter that is a mix of a cake batter and cookie dough.
+If you’re not a fan of chocolate, you can use vanilla or pumpkin.

 In a nutshell, these cookies should taste like a frosted chocolate cake.